Skip to content

 What legal protection do I have against LGBT+ discrimination?

-No one should ever face discrimination or worse treatment because of their sex, sexual orientation, or gender reassignment – but unfortunately it’s something many LGBT+ people still experience.
+No one should ever treat you badly because of your sexual orientation or gender identity – but sadly it’s something many LGBT+ people experience.

-However, LGBT+ people are protected under the Equality Act 2010, which makes it illegal to discriminate against people based on gender reassignment, sexual orientation or sex.
+However, the Equality Act 2010 makes it illegal to discriminate against people based on 'personal characteristics'.
+These include:

 The Act covers you at work and when you're accessing goods and services – for instance, in care homes, healthcare settings, shops and hotels.
-It means an organisation can’t refuse you services or treat you worse than others because of your sexual orientation or because you've undergone gender reassignment.
+It means an organisation can’t usually refuse you services or treat you differently because of your sexual orientation or gender identity.
+There are some circumstances where this doesn't apply, for example in some single-sex spaces.

 Find out more about your rights as an LGBT+ person